ucc23/ucc/_tables/dbs/PERREN2022_table.md

 &nbsp;
 # [Perren et al. (2022)](https://scixplorer.org/abs/2022A%26A...663A.131P)

-This database consists of 23 entries, of which 9% are classified as [likely non-clusters](/faq/#how-are-objects-flagged-as-likely-not-real) (names colored red).

 | Name | RA | DEC | LON | LAT | Plx | N<sub>m</sub> | C3 | P<sub>dup</sub> | UTI |